 c.
-1600, from Latin multitudin-, stem of multitudo (see multitude) + -ous.
+1600, "of vast extent;" 1620s, "consisting of a great number," from Latin multitudin-, stem of multitudo (see multitude) + -ous.
 First in Shakespeare or Dekker, depending on the dating of their publications, though it is certainly "Macbeth" that has fixed it in the language.
 Related: Multitudinously; multitudinousness.

 Will all great Neptune's ocean wash this blood